jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 but even when using SCDB's "Cases Organized by Docket" files, all you'll find is 75-718.

 There may be some rationale at work here.
 For example, it's possible that the disposition of the "non-lead" cases did not differ in any material way from the "lead" case, so the other cases were deemed superfluous.
-But there are almost certainly numerous examples where the exact opposite is true (i.e., all consolidated cases recorded even when they all had the same disposition), so that would be a rationale of convenience rather than of principle.
+But there are numerous examples where the exact opposite is true (i.e., all consolidated cases recorded even when they all had the same disposition), so that would be a rationale of convenience rather than of principle.

 The SCDB website simply says: